tweksteen/burst/doc/injection.rst

   this function, either to inject the value of a parameter or to inject at a specific location.

-  When used with the `to` parameter, Abrupt will lookup the value in the query string, the request content and the cookies.
+  When used with the `to` parameter, Abrupt will look up the value in the query string, the request content and the cookies.
 It will then replace the value of the parameter with the payloads.
 If no valid injection point is found, an error is raised.

-  When used with the `at` parameter, Abrupt will lookup the string in the whole request text and replace it with the payloads.
+  When used with the `at` parameter, Abrupt will look up the string in the whole request text and replace it with the payloads.
 If no valid injection point is found, an error is raised.
 If the string is found more than once, the function will suggest to provide the 'choice' integer keyword.

-  `payload` could either be a list of the payloads to inject or a key of the global dictionnary :data:`payloads`.
+  `payload` could either be a list of the payloads to inject or a key of the global dictionary :data:`payloads`.

   Some examples::